October 28, 2024

 Example questions to ask:

-A phone screen is a crucial step in the interview process and by doing your research and thinking through your answers carefully, you can nail it and continue onto the next hiring stage.
-That new job is just around the corner.
+A phone screen is a crucial step in the interview process, and by doing your research and thinking through your answers carefully, you can nail it and continue onto the next hiring stage.
+Remember, your dream job is just a well-prepared phone call away.